 Refrain from hiring campaign consultants known to have worked on campaigns that have used tactics appealing to prejudice against any person on the basis of age, class, ethnicity, race, disability, gender identity, sexual orientation, national origin, or religion.
 A list of such consultants shall be compiled by the Endorsement Committee and approved by the Club for distribution to candidates.
 Refrain from engaging in tactics appealing to prejudice against any person on the basis of age, class, ethnicity, race, disability, gender identity, sexual orientation, national origin, or religion.

-Candidates who have violated Article VIII, Section C. during a period of five years prior to the endorsement vote for the next election shall be ineligible for the Club’s endorsement for that election.
-If a violation of Article VIII, Section B. is alleged after the Club has endorsed a candidate, the Chair shall notify the candidate, providing that person twenty-four hours to respond to the allegations in writing.
-If no response is received within twenty-four hours, the elected officers shall determine, by a majority vote, whether a violation of these provisions exists.
-If it is determined that a candidate has violated these provisions, the endorsement shall be withdrawn, and that candidate shall be ineligible to receive our endorsement for a period of five years.
+Candidates who have violated Article VIII, Section C. during a period of five years prior to the endorsement vote for the next election may be ineligible for the Club’s endorsement for that election.
+If a violation of Article VIII, Section B. is alleged after the Club has endorsed a candidate, the club at the discretion of the Executive Board shall notify the candidate, providing that person twenty-four hours to respond to the allegations in writing.
+If no response is received within twenty-four hours, the elected officers may determine, by a majority vote, whether a violation of these provisions exists.
+If it is determined that a candidate has violated these provisions, the endorsement may be withdrawn, and that candidate may be ineligible to receive our endorsement for a period of five years.
 All candidates who receive the Club’s endorsement shall be notified of these provisions.

 ARTICLE IX.
 AMENDMENTS

 Any Member in good standing may move an amendment at any regular membership meeting.
 If a motion to amend is seconded, the Membership shall be notified as provided in Article VI, Section D. At the meeting to consider adoption, the proposed amendment must receive a two-thirds affirmative vote of members voting, in order to be incorporated into these bylaws.